attilapapai/messenger-demo/README.md

 ## Running the integration tests

-Make sure that there is RabbitMQ instance running, available at 127.0.0.1:6379, then run the command:
+Make sure that there is a RabbitMQ instance running then:

 ```
 $ ./gradlew testInteg